 Friday - Bumblebees

-Please help your child to prepare for this by practising at home.
+Please help your child to prepare for Show and Tell by practising at home.

 Please see the individual sections below for useful information regarding our key areas of learning.